AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 ## Retrieving an item

 To read an item from a DynamoDB table, use the `GetItem` operation.
-You must provide a type marked by [DynamoDbTable](attributes.md#dynamodbtable) attribute.
+You must provide a type marked by the [DynamoDbTable](attributes.md#dynamodbtable) attribute.

 ```csharp
 var item = await ddbContext.GetItemAsync<EntityClass>("partitionKey");